omidfarhang/omid.dev/content/posts/2010-11-24-beware-the-justin-bieber-erection-facebook-scam.en.md

 My guess is that regular readers of the Naked Security site might not be ardent fans of Justin Bieber &#8211; but chances are that some of you have young daughters or nieces who can't get enough of the pint-sized pop hamster.

-If that's the case then they might be intrigued by a message that is spreading virally across the Facebook social network claiming to be footage of&#8230; and how can I put this delicately?
+If that's the case then they might be intrigued by a message that is spreading virally across the Facebook social network claiming to be footage of… and how can I put this delicately?
 I don't think I can..
 Justin Bieber with an erection.

 Messages like the following are being seen: